 The amount of time you spend staring at a computer screen can affect your eyes and worsen dry eye symptoms.
-But work obligations may often prohibit you from limiting the time you need to spend in front of a computer.
+But work obligations may often keep you from limiting the time you need to spend in front of a computer.

-Activities that demand intense concentration can result in eyestrain and dryness.
+Activities that demand intense concentration can result in eye strain and dryness.
 According to the University of Iowa Hospitals and Clinics, a person blinks up to 66 percent less frequently while using a computer.

 Blinking is important because it helps spread hydrating substances like tears and mucus across your eyes.
 If you’re blinking less, the tears on your eyes have more time to evaporate, resulting in red and dry eyes.